 "These sites can provide water quality and habitat benefits without significant loss to agricultural production."

 What is the goal of the Conservation Innovation Grant?

 Kathy & Amy:

-The grant program is the Conservation Innovation Grant of the Natural Resources Conservation Service.
-It funds projects aimed at developing technology to assist with all aspects of farming, some of which help landowners, especially farmers, meet environmental and restoration goals.
+The Conservation Innovation Grant of the Natural Resources Conservation Service funds projects aimed at developing technology to assist with all aspects of farming, some of which help landowners, especially farmers, meet environmental and restoration goals.
 We’re using the grant to expand our floodplain restoration work on the Pocomoke River.
 Specifically, the three-year grant will provide an opportunity to work with our partners to evaluate water quality and habitat benefits provided by restored floodplains.
 Floodplain restoration provides a great opportunity for farmers to improve water quality, habitat, and other wetland services on their property without taking land out of production.

 What will this grant money enable you to do?